MicrosoftDocs/defender-docs/defender-for-iot/prerequisites.md

 The permission settings listed in this section apply to the unified RBAC version.

 Depending on your tenant you might have access to RBAC version 1 or 2 instead of the unified version.
-For more information, see [permissions for RBAC version 1](/defender-endpoint/prepare-deployment.md), or [permissions for RBAC version 2](/defender-endpoint/user-roles#permission-options.md).  <!-- check these are correct? -->
+For more information, see [permissions for RBAC version 1](/defender-endpoint/prepare-deployment.md), or [permissions for RBAC version 2](/defender-endpoint/user-roles#permission-options.md).

 If you're using the Defender portal for the first time, you need to set up all of your roles and permissions.
 For more information, see [setting up RBAC in the Defender portal](). <!-- what link here-->